 And then this happened:

 We built the bathroom in anticipation of kids needing to brush their teeth or dry their hair while another was showering.
+Maybe somewhere down the line, we might consider upgrading the kid’s shower with fantastic glass shower doors?
 It is two rooms–you enter into the one with the sink and go through another door back into the porcelain throne and tub/shower room.
 The problem is that it is an interior room (no windows) and it is small, and my boys like to take very hot and very long showers.
 Water-running-down-the-walls-from-condensation kind of showers.
 Mold really likes those kind.

 We felt particularly inspired to renovate the bathroom and shower after chatting to our friends who live in Australia.
 They recently had a new bathroom fitted and from the pictures they showed us, they managed to find one of the best semi frameless shower screens in Sydney!
 The shower they chose looks so chic and really complements their overall theme.

 Hence, the bathroom moved to the very top of a list that it had previously not even been on.
 And since I was going to paint anyway, it might as well be updated all around.
 Especially because my boys are growing up fast and the decor was probably not keeping up really well:

 I made the seashell wall art forever ago.
 These are shadow box-like frames that I painted purple to match the towels and hot glued the shells on to.
 I found the shells and silver dollar on a vacation when I was still single.

 I’m not crazy about the 3-way mirror in here and tried to convince the kids to let me remove the two on the sides, but no dice.
 They already argue when brushing their teeth at the same time before we leave for school.
 Making them crowd even closer together in front of one mirror might result in bloodshed.
 I hardly recognize this spot without all the toothpaste spittle on the mirror…